Raymond III, Count of Tripoli: Campaigns

 Baldwin IV came of age at his fifteenth birthday on 15 July 1176.
 With the end of his regency, Raymond returned to Tripoli.
 Count Philip I of Flanders (r.
 1168–1191) landed at Acre at the head of a large army of crusaders from Europe on 1 August 1177.
 The young king and his advisers made several efforts to persuade him to join a military campaign against Egypt, Saladin's principal power base, but Philip kept making excuses.
 According to rumours spreading among the crusaders, Raymond and Bohemond III convinced the count to resist because, as William of Tyre recorded it, they wanted to "entice him to their own lands, hoping with his help to undertake something which would benefit their states".

 Philip came to Tripoli in late October.
-Roger de Moulins, Grand Master of the Knights Hospitallers, and more than 100 knights and 2,000 foot soldiers from the Kingdom of Jerusalem joined them in November.
+Roger de Moulins, Grand Master of the Knights Hospitallers, and more than 100 knights and 2,000 foot soldiers from the Kingdom of Jerusalem joined him in November.
 They attacked Hama, taking advantage of its governor's illness.
 The siege lasted only four days, because Bohemond persuaded them to join him in attacking Harenc.
 They laid siege to the fortress in early December, but could not capture it.
-Bohemond made peace with the Zengid ruler of Aleppo in early 1177.
+Bohemond made peace with the Zengid ruler of Aleppo, as-Salih Ismail al-Malik (r.
+1174–1181) in early 1177.

 Raymond attacked a group of Turkmen and seized considerable booty from them in 1178 or 1179, but Saladin strengthened his border defence to prevent further raids.
 Saladin dispatched a group of horsemen to raid the Sidon region in early June 1179, and Baldwin mustered his troops to prevent their retreat.
-Raymond, who was staying at Tiberias, joined the royal army.
+Raymond, who was staying at Tiberias, the capital of his Galilean principality, joined the royal army.
 They routed the raiders at a ford on the Litani River, but Saladin suddenly marched into Galilee and defeated the crusaders in the Battle of Marj Ayyun on 10 June.
 Although Raymond (who watched the battle from a hill) escaped to Tyre, his stepson Hugh of Saint Omer was captured.

-According to the Estoire de Eracles (which contains many folkloristic elements), Raymond pledged the first wealthy heiress in his county in marriage to the Flemish knight Gerard of Ridefort.
+According to the chronicle Estoire de Eracles (which contains many folkloristic elements), when the Flemish knight Gerard of Ridefort came to Tripoli, Raymond pledged the first wealthy heiress in his county in marriage to him.
 When William Dorel, Lord of Botrun (now Batroun in Lebanon) died—leaving a daughter as his heir—Raymond instead gave her to Plivain, a wealthy merchant from Pisa who had promised her weight in gold to him.
 Raymond's perfidy outraged Ridefort, who left Tripoli and settled in the Kingdom of Jerusalem in 1179.